neolf/googl-php/README.md

 -------
 You don't need an API key to use the class (=the shortening service).

-But as Google writes in their own "Getting Started" guide, it's "highly recommended" to use one, and clicking a button doesn't really hurt, right? ;)
+But as Google writes in their own "Getting Started" guide, it's "highly recommended" to use one.
+And clicking a button doesn't really hurt, right?

 Further info
 ------------